ankitasak08/ankitasak08/README.md

 - 🐦 Follow me on [Twitter](https://twitter.com/memosfromanki).
 - 🎧 Discover my playlist on [Spotify](https://open.spotify.com/user/j75a1c56tj3qxu36zhs5l6xv6?si=26095e65976c4f67)

 Thanks for stopping by!
-Feel free to reach out if you have any questions or just want to chat.
+Looking to connect with fellow enthusiasts, mentors, and anyone passionate about the intersection of technology and intelligence.
+Let's collaborate, learn, and build the future together.
 Happy coding! 🚀✨